 It’s super simple!
 A container is dropped off on your property and stays with you for as long as you need.
 You can pack at your own speed and once you are ready, just call and your container is on the move to your new home.

 This option also gives you the ability to store your container while you are travelling to your destination, which can come in handy.

 Now that you know where you are going and how you are going to get there, now is the time to make sure you have all the information for a surprise free arrival in your new home.

-Doctors: Get any records to take with you, get refills on your prescriptions, and ask about any procedures for moving your records to a new doctor in the future.
+Get refills on your prescriptions, and ask about procedures for moving your medical records to a new doctor in the future.

-Employer: Make sure to give two weeks’ notice if possible.
-Give them an address to send your tax documents and insurance information.
+possible.
+Give them an address to send your tax documents and insurance

-Friends and family: Add sending out a change of address card to your moving checklist.
-Once you are sure of your new address of if you know somewhere mail can be delivered in the meantime, let your friends and family know where to send your housewarming gift.
+Add sending out a change of address notice to your moving checklist.
+Once you're sure of your new address, or if you have an address where you can receive mail in the meantime, be sure to let your friends and family know.

 Ministry of Health – You may need to switch your healthcare plan depending on your new home province.